 Ready to Seek Treatment?

-If you’re a veteran or a first responder who’s ready to seek treatment—or you need advice for a loved one—call our Admissions Navigators who are available 24/7.
+If you’re a veteran or a first responder who’s ready to seek alcohol rehab—or you need advice for a loved one—call our Admissions Navigators who are available 24/7.
 We offer compassionate, knowledgeable, and licensed physicians, therapists, and staff to oversee your recovery journey.
 Beyond treatment, we are committed to helping you find long-term sobriety after rehabilitation and are ready to discuss your options with you today!

 .
 Teeters, J. B., Lancaster, C. L., Brown, D. G., & Back, S. E. (2017).
 Substance use disorders in military veterans: prevalence and treatment challenges.
 Substance abuse and rehabilitation, 8, 69–77.